samsepi0x0/NASA_APOD/README.md

 # NASA_APOD

-   Simple Flask Server Application using NASA APOD API and sone jinja templates
+   Simple Flask Server Application using NASA APOD API and some jinja templates.

  ## DESCRIPTION:
-   Flask server returning Astronomical picture of the day along with the details using NASA's APOD API.
+   Flask server returns the Astronomical picture of the day along with the details using NASA's APOD API.
    The server created backend for user input(date), filters it and renders accordingly.
-   It does not works for fictional dates.
+   The site does not works for fictional dates.
    Furthurmore, the APOD API only works for dates between 5th June 1995 and present date.